How Do I File a Claim?

 Your Employer's Responsibility & the Insurance Carrier's Responsibility

-It is your employer's responsibility to report your injury/illness to his/her insurance carrier or claims administrator.
+It is your employer's responsibility to report your injury/illness to its insurance carrier or claims administrator.
 The insurance carrier will then report your injury/illness to the Wisconsin Worker's Compensation Division.

 The insurance carrier will pay for reasonable and necessary medical expenses.
 If your doctor authorizes you off of work for more than three days, you will receive compensation for lost wages.